-• After the transfers detailed below, expenditures were in line with the final budget.
-The most significant transfers were from unexpended budgets from the finance department, central services, contingency, fire protection, police, public works administration, snow removal and social and senior services were transferred to the capital and nonrecurring fund.
+After the transfers detailed below, expenditures were in line with the final budget.
+The most significant transfers were from unexpended budgets from the benefits and insurance, contingency and police.
+The unexpended budgets were transferred to the capital and nonrecurring fund.